The Purpose of the Wilderness Tabernacle: The Relational Component

 — Genesis 2:21-22

-The Hebrew word "tsela" that is translated "rib" in the verse above can also be translated "side", "chamber" or "plank" and it receives a total of 41 mentions in Scripture.
-Two of those mentions are in reference to the building of Eve, 8 in the building of the Wilderness Tabernacle, 7 in the construction of Solomon's temple, and 11 in Ezekiel's temple.
-This brings us to 38 of the 41 mentions of this word connected to the building of Eve, the Wilderness Tabernacle, Solomon's Temple, and Ezekiel's Temple.
+The Hebrew word "tsela" translated "rib," in the above verse, can also be translated "side," "chamber" or "plank" and it receives a total of 41 mentions in Scripture.
+Two of those mentions are about the building of Eve, 8 in the building of the Wilderness Tabernacle, 7 in the construction of Solomon's temple, and 11 in Ezekiel's temple.
+This count brings us to 38 of the 41 mentions of this word connected to the building of Eve, the Wilderness Tabernacle, Solomon's Temple, and Ezekiel's Temple.

-It is interesting in the case of Ezekiel's temple that "tsela" was translated as "chamber" which is reminiscent of cell structure.
+It is intriguing, in the case of Ezekiel's temple, that "tsela" was translated as "chamber," which is reminiscent of cell structure.
 A cell is the smallest unit containing the properties of life.
-It has a tri-part design, like the temple, consisting of plasma, cytoplasm and a nucleus.
+It has a tri-part design, like the temple, consisting of plasma, cytoplasm, and a nucleus.
 The nucleus is where the genetic material is contained.
 Is this what God is describing when He builds Eve?
 Genetic material is known as "the building blocks of life" Adam interestingly names Eve with this possible connection in mind.

 And Adam called his wife’s name Eve, because she was the mother of all living